EtherealEngine/etherealengine-docs/docs/5_tutorials/2_ethereal_control_center/01_getting_started.md

 You can run various commands against `rippled` server and view their outputs.
 Rippled is not required by default for engine, though for custom use cases it can be used.

-## 9. Updating the App
+## 10. Updating the App

 Every time you launch control center app it will check for the latest version of the app.
-If there is any new updated it will prompt to update.
+If there is an update, then it will prompt to update.
 Its always recommend to use the latest version of the app.